3 Nutrition FAQs from the webinar - Nutrition and Physical Activity: The Science Works

 Not a Member?
 Join Today!

-This is an important issue, so I appreciate your question.
-The result of the strategy you describe is to create a state of relative energy deficiency, so it is important for you to carefully review the International Olympic Committee consensus statements on the health and performance issues created with Relative Energy Deficiency in Sport (RED-S).
+The result of intermittent fasting is to create a state of relative energy deficiency, so it is important to carefully review the International Olympic Committee consensus statements on the health and performance issues created with Relative Energy Deficiency in Sport (RED-S).
 These references, as IOC consensus statements, are publicly available (suggest doing a Google Scholar search for ‘Mountjoy RED-S’) to download and review.
 Here are some references related to RED-S:

 - Mountjoy M, Sundgot-Borgen JK, Burke LM, et al. IOC Consensus Statement on Relative Energy Deficiency in Sport (RED-S) Br J Sports Med. doi:10.1136/ bjsports-2018-099193